Mary Gauthier: Early life, addiction and sobriety

 Gauthier was born in 1962 in New Orleans, Louisiana, to a mother who gave her to St Vincent's Women and Infants Asylum, where she spent the first year of her life.
-In adulthood, Mary spoke to her biological mother once by phone, but there was no further contact between them.
+In adulthood, Gauthier spoke to her biological mother once by phone, but there was no further contact between them.
 She was adopted by an Italian Catholic couple from Thibodaux, Louisiana.
 Her father was an alcoholic.
-Struggling with a variety of issues, Gauthier abused drugs and alcohol, as did her brother, who was three years younger and also adopted.
+Struggling with a variety of issues, Gauthier left home young and abused drugs and alcohol, as did her brother, who was three years younger and also adopted.
 He was later jailed for armed robbery.
-Mary says she had drunk herself unconscious on sloe gin by the time she was twelve.
+Gauthier says she had drunk herself unconscious on sloe gin by the time she was twelve.

 When she was fifteen she ran away from home, recalling that "I was a gay kid, and back then, that just didn’t fly.
-Back then, gay kids were taking their own lives.
+Back then, gay kids were beat up, abused, some ended up taking their own lives.
 It was horrible, and I just wanted to get away.”
-Mary spent the next several years in drug rehabilitation, halfway houses, and living with friends; she spent her eighteenth birthday in a jail cell.
+She spent the next several years in drug rehabilitation, halfway houses, living with friends, and spent her 18th birthday in a jail cell.
 These experiences provided fodder for her songwriting later on.

 Spurred on by friends, she enrolled at Louisiana State University as a philosophy major, dropping out during her senior year.
 After attending the Cambridge School of Culinary Arts, and working in an upmarket restaurant, she got financial backing to open a Cajun restaurant in Boston's Back Bay neighborhood, calling it Dixie Kitchen.
 On opening night, 12 July 1990, she was arrested for drunk driving and has been sober ever since.
 "I eventually got sober when I was twenty seven years old...
 I started writing songs in earnest at around thirty two years of age", she says.
-After achieving sobriety from "[mainly] alcohol, cocaine and heroin", Mary continued to manage, and cook at, the restaurant but was increasingly driven to dedicate herself to songwriting.
+After achieving sobriety from "[mainly] alcohol, cocaine and heroin", Gauthier continued to manage, and cook at, the restaurant but was increasingly driven to dedicate herself to songwriting.

 Music career

 Having recorded her debut, Dixie Kitchen, Gauthier sold her share in the restaurant to finance her second album.
 Drag Queens in Limousines was released in 1998, winning several accolades, and led to appearances at eleven major folk festivals, including Newport.
 After moving to Nashville in 2001, she secured a publishing deal with Harlan Howard Songs, followed by her third album, Filth and Fire, in 2002.
-The following year she landed a record deal with Lost Highway, a division of Universal Music, and released the first of two albums with them.
+Two years later, she landed a record deal with Lost Highway, a division of Universal Music, and released the first of two albums with them.